arbor-sim/arbor/doc/python/profiler.rst

         Returns a list of all metering times.

-For instance, the following python code will record and summarize the total time (and memory) spent:
+For instance, the following Python code will record and summarize the total time (and memory) spent:

 .. container:: example-code